vkoukis/circuit-explorers/docs/adv-ohm/adv-ohm.md

    :::{hint}
    Use the probe wires with crocodile clips at the end and clip them on small wires, so you can put them in the holes of the breadboard.
+   Here is an example video by Science Buddies on [how to use crocodile clips](https://www.youtube.com/shorts/_-MgadRc83I) with your multimeter.
    :::

 1. Set your multimeter to **Ω - 200** or a similar range.
 This means it can measure resistors up to $200Ω$.
 Take a $150Ω$ resistor and place the red and black probe at the two ends of the resistor to measure it.
+Watch this example video by Science Buddies on how to [measure resistance with a multimeter](https://www.youtube.com/shorts/LwmtPzRk9yY).
 What value does the multimeter show?
 Why is it not exactly $150Ω$?

    :::{admonition} Answer
    :class: hint